igtm/gofence/README.md

     POST /fence/:name/search

-Search a fence for the .
+Search a fence for the query in the post body.
 This query must be a geojson feature with a point geometry.
 The properties of the matched features in the fence will be returned as a list.

     GET /fence/:name/search?lat=<LAT>&lon=<LON>